stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 ### Command Pool

-We start with a domain object for the command pool:
+We start with the command pool:

 ```java
 class Pool extends AbstractVulkanObject {